 In a nutshell, FHA Loans are designed to assist low- to moderate-income borrowers and home buyers.
 Issued by FHA-approved lenders, these loans are backed and insured by the Federal Housing Administration (FHA), so they pose less risk to lenders.
 Typically, then, FHA Loans require lower down payments and lower credit scores than conventional mortgages.
-Still, it’s a little more complicated than that, so here are FHA Loans explained for Los Angeles home buyers.
+Still, it’s a little more complicated than that, so here are FHA Loans explained for Riverside home buyers.

 FHA Loans Explained Quickly